 Westaim has determined that it qualifies as an investment entity under IFRS and uses fair value as the key measure to monitor and evaluate its investments.
 Accordingly, the investment in HIIG, through the Partnership, is accounted for at fair value through profit or loss ("FVTPL").
-See note 2 to the Company's unaudited consolidated financial statements for the three and nine months ended September 30, 2014 and 2013 for the Company's adoption of IFRS applicable to investment entities, on a prospective basis, effective July 1, 2014.
+See note 2 to the Company's audited consolidated financial statements for the year ended December 31, 2014 and 2013 for the Company's adoption of IFRS applicable to investment entities, on a prospective basis, effective July 1, 2014.

-In determining the valuation of investments in private entities, the Company uses generally accepted valuation methodologies, including the original purchase price, the capitalized cash flow method, reviews of comparable arm's length transactions, and reviews of comparable publicly traded company valuations.
+In determining the valuation of investments in private entities, the Company considers generally accepted valuation methodologies, including the original purchase price, the discounted cash flow method, reviews of comparable arm's length transactions, and reviews of comparable publicly traded company valuations.

-The capitalized cash flow approach is one of estimating the present value of the projected cash flows to be generated from the business and theoretically available (though not necessarily paid) to the capital providers of the investee company.
+The discounted cash flow approach is one of estimating the present value of the projected cash flows to be generated from the business and theoretically available (though not necessarily paid) to the capital providers of the investee company.
 A discount rate is applied to the projected future cash flows to arrive at a present value.
 The discount rate is intended to reflect all risks of ownership and the associated risks of realizing a stream of projected future cash flows.
-The capitalized cash flow method generally involves the estimation of future maintainable operating predebt cash flows which are then capitalized using a capitalization rate based on a weighted average cost of capital.
+The discounted cash flow method generally involves the estimation of future maintainable operating predebt cash flows which are then discounted using a discount rate based on a weighted average cost of capital.
 It is a present value calculation of future operating cash flow expectations.
 The enterprise value is then reduced for the debt outstanding.
 Historical net operating earnings of the Company (adjusted for unusual items), and current performance and prospects are used to estimate its future operating cash flows.
-For a full description of the Company's valuation techniques, see note 5 to the Company's unaudited consolidated financial statements for the three and nine months ended September 30, 2014 and 2013.
+For a full description of the Company's valuation techniques, see note 5 to the Company's audited consolidated financial statements for the year ended December 31, 2014 and 2013.